Password Strength Meter

 How strength is calculated

-The meter measures entropy, the number of bits of randomness in a password.
-Entropy rises with both length and the size of the character pool you draw from:
+The meter measures entropy, the number of bits of unpredictability in a password.
+Entropy depends on two things: the length and the size of the character pool you draw from.

 entropy (bits) = length × log₂(pool size)

-A pool of lowercase letters is 26 symbols; adding uppercase, digits and punctuation grows it to roughly 95.
-A 12-character password from the full pool has about 79 bits of entropy — strong.
+A 12-character password from the full printable ASCII pool (95 characters) has about 79 bits of entropy — strong.
 The same 12 characters of only lowercase letters has about 56 bits — merely fair.

 Crack-time estimate

 The tool converts entropy into an estimated time to crack assuming a fast offline attacker making around 100 billion guesses per second.
-At that rate:
+This is a deliberately conservative assumption representing GPU-accelerated cracking against a weak hash — real times against bcrypt or Argon2 are much longer.

-Use a unique password per account, prefer length over complexity (a four-word passphrase beats P@ss1!), and store them in a password manager.
-Every calculation here runs locally in your browser and nothing is sent to a server.
+Use a unique password per account and store them in a password manager.
+Every calculation here runs locally in your browser.
+Nothing is sent to a server.